Corbinsmoore/project-3/README.md

 methods: html/css, javascript. python, sqlite, jupyter notebook and json

-Sources: TA Erin helped create the chloropleth map with us and past assignments were referenced (i.e gree gods assignment) for the bar graph.
+Sources: TA Erin helped create the chloropleth map with us and past assignments were referenced (i.e greek gods assignment) for the bar graph.